JeremieTarantop/TikiData---Stade-de-Reims/README.md

 * **Tracking data** — player XY positions and ball XYZ positions, captured 25 times per second (roughly 150,000 rows per match)
 * **Event data** — passes, runs, dribbles, timestamps, phase boundaries

-The core question: how do you turn noisy multi source data into recurring patterns that coaches can actually use?
+The core question: how do you turn noisy data into recurring patterns that coaches can use?

 ---